Helpful Gardening Tips

 Sumac trees usually grow from 15 to 30 feet tall.
 They respond well to cutting and pruning if you want a shrub or smaller tree.
 To keep your sumac thriving, remove any new plants or suckers from the base of the plant.
 However, letting your sumac grow and spread will quickly fill up a bare area on your property and provide you with red, gold, and orange foliage in the fall.

 Sumac provides an excellent windbreak that quickly grows.
-This tree thrives in areas affected by salt, such as by the seashore and next to roads that get salted in winter.
+Sumac thrives in areas affected by salt, for example, by the seashore and next to roads that get salted in winter.
 Sumacs provide quick shade to sunny areas of a yard or other property, too.